hlzz/libvot/doc/installation.md

 ```

 You may also put cuDNN libs and includes in another folder.
 Then you have to change the CMake configurations to reflect this path.

+## Install from Source
+The build system of libvot is based on [CMake](http://cmake.org).
+To take full advantages of the new features in C++11, we require the version of CMake to be 2.8.12 or above.
+Current we have tested our project under Linux (Ubuntu 14.04, CentOS 7) and MacOS (10.10) using gcc.
+The common steps to build the library are:

+1. Extract source files.
+2. Create build directory and change to it.
+3. Run CMake to configure the build tree.
+4. Build the software using selected build tool.
+5. Run "make test"
+6. See src/example for some demo programs of this library.

+On Unix-like systems with GNU Make as the build tool, the following sequence of commands can be used to compile the source code.

+    $ cd libvot
+    $ git submodule init & git submodule update
+    $ mkdir build && cd build
+    $ cmake ..
+    $ make && make test